Welcome to the Woodridge Rotary, Inc.!

 On behalf of the Club Officers and Members we sincerely welcome you to our dynamic club.

-The Rotary Club of Woodridge is committed to the mission of Rotary which is to provide service to others, promote integrity, and advance world understanding, goodwill, and peace through a fellowship of business, professional, and community leaders.
+Woodridge Rotary, Inc. a 501(c)3 not-for-profit organization is committed to the mission of Rotary which is to provide service to others, promote integrity, and advance world understanding, goodwill, and peace through a fellowship of business, professional, and community leaders.
 We assist in developing community service projects that address many of today’s most critical issues, such as youth-at-risk, poverty and hunger, the environment, illiteracy, and violence.
 We also support programs for youth, educational opportunities, and international exchanges for students, teachers, and other professionals, and vocational and career development.

 The Rotary motto is Service Above Self!
 It is our hope that you will support the Woodridge Rotary Club’s efforts to make a difference in the community and abroad to improve the quality of life for those in need.